Five Elements Walk in Abor Land

 Bonus additions

-The Five Elements Walk may be extended through additional explorations within Simong’s surrounding forest and conservation zones.
+The Five Elements Walk can be extended through additional explorations within Simong’s surrounding forest and conservation zones.

 A guided visit to the Litin Community Conservation Area introduces ongoing community led efforts toward wildlife protection and forest monitoring.